neill-k/kanban-mcp/README.md

 This structured approach ensures that the LLM can effectively manage software development tasks while maintaining clear communication with human team members through the Kanban board.

-## Quick Start with Docker Compose
+## Quick Start

-The easiest way to get started is using Docker Compose, which will set up:
+The setup process involves two main components:
-1. Planka Kanban board
+1. Planka Kanban board (with PostgreSQL database)
-2. PostgreSQL database
-3. MCP Kanban server
+2. MCP Kanban server

 ### Prerequisites

-- Docker and Docker Compose installed on your system
+- Docker installed on your system
 - Git (to clone this repository)
+- Node.js and npm (for development)

 ### Setup